gurrenm3/BTD-Mod-Helper/Documentation/BTD_Mod_Helper.Extensions.Il2CppGenericIEnumerable.md

 ## Il2CppGenericIEnumerable.FirstOrDefault<T>(this IEnumerable<T>) Method

-(Cross-Game compatible) Return the first element in the collection, or return default if it's null
+Return the first element in the collection, or return default if it's null

 ```csharp
 public static T FirstOrDefault<T>(this Il2CppSystem.Collections.Generic.IEnumerable<T> source)